-Parent Advisors: Anita Bey 020 7926 1831 or Chris White 020 7926 9805 Email: lambethiass@lambeth.gov.uk Website: lambethiass.org.uk

-Apply online and apply on time Deadline: Tuesday 31 October 2023 lambeth.gov.uk/admissions
+Parent Advisors: Anita Bey 020 7926 1831 or Chris White 020 7926 9805 Email: lambethiass@lambeth.gov.uk Website: lambethiass.org.uk authority's services for resolving disagreements and for mediation and on the routes of appeal and complaint on matters related to SEN and disability.
+Apply online and apply on time Deadline: Thursday 31 October 2024 Iambeth.gov.uk/admissions

 Secondary transfer meetings for parents/carers Online meetings for parents/carers have been organised on the following dates to explain the secondary transfer co-ordinated admission process and give you the opportunity to ask questions about the procedure.
-Thursday 7 September 2023 6:30-7:30pm Monday 11 September 2023 1.30-2.30pm Online: links to these Microsoft Teams meetings will be published on our website in due course.
+Thursday 12 September 2024 6:30-7:30pm Monday 16 September 2024 1.30-2.30pm Online: links to these Microsoft Teams meetings will be published on our website in due course.
 If you would like to visit a Lambeth school, please contact the school directly or visit their website for details.
-We will also be publishing any and all open day details on: lambeth.gov.uk/apply-for-a-secondary-school-placefor-2024-25-open-days Many thanks to all the schools supplying photos.
+We will also be publishing any and all open day details on: lambeth.gov.uk/apply-for-a-secondary-school-placefor-2025-26-open-days Many thanks to all the schools supplying photos.

-All information in this booklet, published by London Borough of Lambeth, is accurate at time of print (August 2023).
+All information in this booklet, published by London Borough of Lambeth, is accurate at time of print (August 2024).